gpsingh07331/Rutgers/README.md

 * Why do you think that offering this product or service would benefit the company?

-Financial industry so far has been centralized, low transparency, high cost, slow marred with mis-trust.
+The financial industry so far has been centralized, low transparency, high cost, slow, and marred with mis-trust.
-Building trust and transparency with a sense of purpose which the post baby boomers will be looking for and so shall be the regulators.
-This can only be done digitizing the finance platforms.
+Building trust and transparency with a sense of purpose is something post baby boomers and regulators will be looking for, but this can only be done digitizing the finance platforms.

 > ![Importance of Digital Leadership in Choice of Bank](https://raw.githubusercontent.com/gpsingh07331/Rutgers/main/images/citi.PNG)